davepinch/pinchy.cc/content/topics/places/washington-wildlife-areas/skagit-wildlife-area/units/cottonwood-island-wildlife-area-unit/cottonwood-island-wildlife-area-unit.md

 ---
 title: "Cottonwood Island Wildlife Area Unit"
+accessibility:
+  - There is a public boat launch (Spud House) adjacent to the area.
 openstreetmap:
   - OpenStreetMap does not have an entry for this wildlife area.
 The following elements approximately match the map that appears on the official website.
   - "https://www.openstreetmap.org/way/478778174"